BSI-Bund/secvisogram/README.md

     git clone git@gitlab-ext.exxcellent.de:bsi/secvisogram.git
     cd secvisogram

 This repository includes git submodules for vendor modules like Ace.
-Make sure to initialize and check them out before interactive with the repository.
+Make sure to initialize and update the submodules, too before you start to work with the repository.

     git submodule update --init --recursive